mycaule/reading-resources/README.md

 ##### February

 - [`photoprism/photoprism`](https://github.com/photoprism/photoprism): Photo Management app powered by Go and TensorFlow.
-Long-term goal to become an open platform for machine learning research based on real-world photo collections.
+Their long-term goal is to become an open platform for machine learning research based on real-world photo collections.

 ##### January